haroldtreen/haroldtreen.github.io/_posts/2016-07-27-six-months-of-backpacking.md

 But a place isn't bad because there's tourists there.
 Yet when people used it, I felt like my good experiences in "touristy" were less valid.

-Instead I tried to figure out what is really meant by "touristy" and describe those feelings instead.
+Instead I tried to figure out what I was really trying to express with "touristy" and describe those feelings instead.

 > "I didn't like X. There were a lot of crowds and things were above my budget."